medipixel/monochrome/_posts/2018-12-18-NIPS2018-Imitation_Learning.md

 <figure>
   <img src=" http://bair.berkeley.edu/static/blog/stuntman/backflip_ablation.gif" width="80%" alt="">
   <figcaption> Comparison of policies trained without RSI or ET.
 RSI and ET can be crucial for learning more dynamics motions. <br> Left: RSI+ET.
 Middle: No RSI.
-Right: No ET.</figcaption>
+Right: No ET.<br>from <a href="https://bair.berkeley.edu/blog/2018/04/10/virtual-stuntman/">Towards a Virtual Stuntman</a></figcaption>
 </figure>